"

 Example 9.1.12.
 Write an augmented fifth above the given note

-- Example 9.1.12C: In order to change the perfect fifth into an augmented fifth, raise A-flat to A-natural.
+• Example 9.1.12C: To change the perfect fifth into an augmented fifth, raise A flat to A(♮ natural ).

 Example 9.1.13.
 Write an augmented sixth above the given note

-- Example 9.1.13B: We begin with the key of D-flat major, since there is no such key as D-flat minor.
-A major sixth above D-flat is B-flat.
+• Example 9.1.13B: We begin with the key of D flat major, since there is no such key as D flat minor.
+A major sixth above D flat is BB flat.

-- Example 9.1.13C: In order to change the major sixth into an augmented sixth, raise B-flat to B-natural.
+• Example 9.1.13C: To change the major sixth into an augmented sixth, raise B flat to B natural.

 Example 9.1.14.
 Write an augmented sixth above the given note.

-- Example 9.1.14C: In order to change the minor sixth into an augmented sixth, raise B to B-double sharp.
+• Example 9.1.14C: To change the minor sixth into an augmented sixth, raise B to B double sharp.
 It must be raised by two half steps when changing an interval from minor to augmented.

-As you saw in Example 9.1.12 – 9.1.14, the number of half-step alterations vary depending on if the interval begins as minor, major, or perfect.
+As you saw in Example 9.1.12 – 9.1.14, the number of half-step alterations varies depending on whether the interval begins as minor, major, or perfect.

-The best thing you can do is practice intervals as much as you can to gain fluency.
-The more you practice intervals, the faster you will get at combining shortcuts to come up with the correct answer.
+The best thing you can do is practice intervals as much as possible to improve fluency.
+The more you practice intervals, the quicker you’ll become at combining shortcuts to find the correct answer.
 Later, we will use these intervals to build larger musical structures.
 Efficiently identifying intervals will be extremely helpful.

 Writing Other Interval Qualities

-- Write a closely-related basic interval: perfect, major, or minor.
+2. Write a basic interval that is closely related: perfect, major, or minor.

-- Adjust the top note with an accidental to make the interval bigger or smaller.
+3. Adjust the top note with an accidental to change the interval’s size.

 Directions: